Vankosav/git_project/README.md

-This a small project that I created in order to review a material from a webdev bootcamp I did last year.
+This is a small project that I created in order to review material from a webdev bootcamp I did last year.
-I am in a process of getting a solid webdev knowledge.
-The project is about going through MongoDB, utilizing mongoose.
+The project is about how to organize folders and have a nice and organized code, precisely about MVC pattern.